elzbth-exe/docs/docs/start/prepare.en.md

 Kube-OVN is a CNI-compliant network system that depends on the Kubernetes environment and the corresponding kernel network module for its operation.
-Below are the operating system and software versions tested, the environment configuration and the ports that need to be opened.
+Below are the operating systems and software versions tested, the environment configuration and the ports that need to be opened.

 ## Software Version